 - Bell Peppers: Bell peppers are high in vitamin C and come in various colors to add variety to your guinea pig’s diet.

 - Carrots: Carrots are a good vitamin A and fiber source but should be fed in moderation due to their sugar content.
+Carrot tops are safe to feed occasionally as well.

 - Cucumber: Cucumber is a low-calorie vegetable that can provide hydration and some vitamins and minerals to your guinea pig’s diet.